-We expect to receive approximately \$52.7 million of net proceeds from the sale of Class A common stock offered by us after deducting underwriting discounts and estimated offering expenses payable by us (or approximately \$61.1 million of net proceeds if the underwriters' option to purchase additional shares of Class A common stock is exercised in full).
+We expect to receive approximately \$ million of net proceeds from the sale of Class A common stock offered by us after deducting underwriting discounts and estimated offering expenses payable by us (\$ million of net proceeds if the underwriters' option to purchase additional shares of Class A common stock is exercised in full).

 We intend to contribute the net proceeds of this offering received by us to OneWater LLC in exchange for OneWater LLC Units.
-OneWater LLC will use the net proceeds, together with borrowings under the Term and Revolver Credit Facility (as defined herein), to redeem the Opco Preferred Units held by Goldman and Beekman.
+OneWater LLC will use the net proceeds, together with cash on hand and borrowings under the GS/BIP Credit Facility (as defined herein), to redeem the Opco Preferred Units held by Goldman and Beekman.
 Please see "Use of Proceeds."

 Goldman and one of its affiliates will receive 5% or more of the net proceeds of this offering by reason of the redemption of the Opco Preferred Units.
 Accordingly, Goldman is deemed to have a "conflict of interest" within the meaning of Rule 5121 of the Financial Industry Regulatory Authority, Inc. ("FINRA") and this offering will be conducted in accordance with Rule 5121.
-See "Underwriting (Conflicts of Interest)-Conflicts of Interest."
+See "Underwriting (Conflicts of Interest)."